MrChickenBacon/chives-blockchain/CONTRIBUTING.md

 To propose changes, please make a pull request to the `main` branch.
 See Branching Strategy above.

-To propose changes for the production releases of Chia, please make a pull request to the latest release branch.
+To propose changes for the production releases of Chives, please make a pull request to the latest release branch.

 ## Copyright